futurewei-cloud/chogori-platform/docs/K2-3SI-TXN.md

 There is a server-side timeout of 100ms per transaction, maintained at the TRH for the transaction.
 The client is required to emit a heartbeat to the TRH to make sure the transaction is not marked as abandoned and thus aborted (`ForcedAbort` state) by the server automatically.
 The heartbeat is a K2Timestamp.

 ### Transaction states
-Here is the TR state machine. we cover each state below
+Here is the TR state machine.
+There are 5 states and they are all persistable states for a transaction.
+We cover each state below
 ![TxnStates](./images/TxnStates.png)

 #### Transitions